MISSING ISLAND 2021

 In 2020, I started a research based on spiritual and social concerns, specifically referring to the phenomenon of religion, faith and morals.

-Very soon I realised how important religion has been and how deep its influence lays in the structural roots of our society and how much suffer most of them have caused during time (and still do).
+Very soon I realised how important religion has been; how deep its influence lays in the structural roots of our society and how much suffer most of them have caused during time (and still do).

 I grew up in Greece, a land where the Christian orthodox religion still has a big influence on the everyday life, even on political matters.
 I saw it affect people on a great level with personal issues and by creating traditions that brought communities together or torn them apart.

 When I moved to the Netherlands (a Christian catholic and protestant land), I came across a whole new world where religion was almost vanished.
 This made me notice big differences in people's behaviours, qualities and way of life that I assumed, had their background, mainly in the differences of the two religions.
-It is very obvious that every religion affected people's perception of life, morals and values on a different way, providing us today with a diversity of cultures between people.
+It is very obvious that every religion affected the perception of life, morals and values of people on a different way, providing us today with a diversity between cultures.

-Together with that, I came across the concept of the duality of things by seeing things around me separating themselves between material and immaterial, living and dead, good and evil, with religion being again a big influence on those separations. (see more on the project Agios).
+Moreover, I came across the concept of duality by seeing things around me separating themselves between material and immaterial, living and dead, good and evil, with religion being again a big influence on those separations. (see more on the project Agios).

-With working on this ideas, my goal is to bring under the spotlight the complexity of people's psychology, referring to the need of having faith and a common purpose, the ability of faith on shaping cultures, morals and taking new forms through the years.
-But faith is not only to be found in religions as it is something that can be also seen apart from its divine character.
-People also have faith in things, in physical persons and ideologies.
+I work on these ideas, so I can bring under the spotlight the complexity of people's psychology.
+With this I'm referring to the need of having a faith and a common purpose, to the ability of faith to shape cultures, morals and take new forms through the years.
+But faith is not only to be found in religions as it is something that can be also seen apart from its divine and even spiritualistic character.
+People also have faith in things, in physical persons, ideas and ideologies.

 In psychological terms: